sawjoshuakyi/ReactAPIproject/README.md

 # 4. I would also include a section that shows latest news about the searched cryptocurrency.

+# Instructions
+Pressing the search button with no input will pull all 100 crypto currencies data from API.
+Needs to enter correct coin name.
+Example, bitcoin, ethereum.., wrong input will crash the app.

 # Getting Started with Create React App